-RCS (Rich Communication Services) – the next-generation, media-enabled successor to SMS – is set to expand its coverage through 2020 and beyond, with 237 operators expected to have an active RCS service by the end of the year.
-RCS offers unbeatable functionality with the ubiquity of SMS.
-Rich media and two-way communications can be delivered directly to a user’s phone via the same inbox as regular texts, with no need for any additional apps or hardware.
+RCS (Rich Communication Services) – the next-generation, media-enabled successor to SMS – is set to expand its coverage through 2020 and beyond, with 237 operators expected to roll out an active RCS service by the end of the year.
+RCS messaging offers unbeatable functionality with the ubiquity of SMS messaging.
+Group chat, rich media and two-way communications can be delivered directly to a user’s phone via the same built-in messages app as regular texting, with no need for any additional apps or hardware.

 In our last article, we talked about the basics like rich content, improved interactivity, and chatbots.
 Here we will talk about how these can work together to create a new, unique user experience that supports core commercial operations.
 We will also discuss some of the technological wizardry going on behind the scenes that helps bring extra value to enterprise messaging – and ensures its efficacy.

 New levels – and new kinds – of communication

 The conversational experience unlocked by chatbots – automated, AI-driven agents that communicate with customers on a business’ behalf – enables unprecedented levels of interaction that enhance brand and marketing activities.
 Innovative companies are already exploring more advanced use cases that take advantage of these same functions.

 Restaurant chain Subway has used RCS messaging for familiar marketing tactics like special offers and coupons, seeing a 60% CTR thanks to rich content.
 But on top of this, they have also made it possible for customers to order their favorite sandwich via RCS.
 Users can customize their order by “talking” to the chatbot, which will ensure the order is ready to pick up the moment they walk into the store.
 They don’t even need to have cash on hand – with payment integrations, including direct carrier billing, RCS users can pay directly from their phone.